 For the purposes of measuring deferred tax liabilities or deferred tax assets arising from investment properties that are measured using the fair value model, the directors have reviewed the Group's investment property portfolios and concluded that the Group's investment properties held by the Group in Hong Kong and the PRC are not held under a business model whose objective is to consume substantially all of the economic benefits embodied in the investment properties over time, rather than through sale.
 Therefore, in determining the Group's deferred taxation on investment properties, the directors have determined that the presumption that the carrying amounts of investment properties measured using the fair value model are recovered entirely through sale is not rebutted.
-As a result, the Group has not recognised any deferred taxes on changes in fair value of investment properties held by the Group in Hong Kong as those investment properties in Hong Kong are not subject to any income taxes on change to the fair value of the investment properties.
-However, for those investment properties in the PRC, the deferred taxes on change in fair value of investment properties are recognised taking into account LAT and enterprise income tax payable upon sales of those investment properties in the PRC.
+As a result, the Group has not recognised any deferred taxes on changes in fair value of investment properties.
+However, for those investment properties in the PRC, the deferred taxes on change in fair value of investment properties.

-CRITICAL ACCOUNTING JUDGMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (continued)
+5. CRITICAL ACCOUNTING JUDGMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (continued)